Eli Todd: Hospital Rock

 In 1791, working with Dr. Theodore Wadsworth, Todd gained permission to start a hospital near the present-day Farmington/Plainville border for smallpox inoculation.
-The facility, commonly called Hospital Rock, is found deep in the second-growth hardwood forest of Rattlesnake Mountain in Connecticut and was used from 1792-1794.
+The facility, commonly called Hospital Rock, is found deep in the second-growth hardwood forest of Rattlesnake Mountain in Connecticut and was used from 1792 to 1794.
 Though the building is no longer present, the nearby rock ledge upon which patients would socialize remains.
 It was this rock that lent the facility its name.
 At this location, they could also receive mail and various packages.

 The actual rock has been marked with over 100 distinct carvings, 66 of which are the full names of contemporary patients.
 Other carvings include initials, names, and dates.
 Prior to widespread vaccination, the treatment at Hospital Rock was extremely important.
 Hospital Rock was no longer needed when the smallpox vaccination was available and eventually faded away into the woods.